The Revelation of Jesus Christ:

 map notes—do you know the way to heaven?

-The second edition of The Revelation of Jesus Christ: The Faithful Witness includes maps that show key geographical locations, although it’s impossible to map the location of heaven.
+This second edition of The Revelation of Jesus Christ: The Faithful Witness includes maps that show key geographical locations—although it’s impossible to map the location of heaven.
 The seven churches in Asia to which the author of the book of Revelation is writing aren’t named until the second lesson, but a map identifying them is included with this lesson.
 Readers should keep in mind that places shown on the map aren’t what’s most important in the final book of the New Testament.
 The author’s purpose is to describe heaven and encourage Christians to strive to go there.
-Heaven isn’t a location that can be plotted with geographical coordinates.
-When it comes to the spiritual life, Scripture and the Church offer the only reliable guidance about how to get to heaven.
-Click to enlarge the image (right) of the map, which is on page 9 and elsewhere in the second and subsequent editions of The Revelation of Jesus Christ: The Faithful Witness.
+Heaven isn’t a location that can be plotted with geographical coordinates; when it comes to the spiritual life, Scripture and the Church offer the only reliable guidance about how to get to heaven.
+Click to enlarge the image of the map (right), which is on page 9 and elsewhere in the second and subsequent editions of The Revelation of Jesus Christ: The Faithful Witness.

 core prophecy manifests at different times & places (01:02:06)

 The Scripture ranges for the videos that accompany this Catholic Bible study match the Scripture ranges for the sets of questions in The Revelation of Jesus Christ: The Faithful Witness.
-You can follow along as Turning to God’s Word author Matthew Phelps discusses Lesson 1, “The Ruler of Kings on Earth,on pages 4–10 in the study book.
+You can follow along with the video overview as Turning to God’s Word author Matthew Phelps discusses Lesson 1, “The Ruler of Kings on Earth,” on pages 4–10 in the study book.

 WHAT DO YOU THINK about interpreting Scripture?